ethanglaser/espn-fantasy-football/README.md

 The third request creates a dictionary of all players drafted in the fantasy league during that season, linking information about each players draft position with information obtained in the second request.

-Once the requests are complete, the information is outputted to an Excel spreadsheet, identified by the League ID and year, created in the same directory as the code.
+Once the requests are complete, the information is outputted to an Excel spreadsheet, identified by the League ID and year, created in the Drafts directory.

 ESPN does not have information on this API, but details can be found [here](https://stmorse.github.io/journal/espn-fantasy-v3.html) and [here](https://www.reddit.com/r/fantasyfootball/comments/ct4hf3/new_espn_api/).

+#### Draft Analysis

+This script, *draftanalysis.py* trains a model based on sample training data and then applies that model to evaluate draft results.

+The first step is reading in data provided to the model to train it.
+This data is located in the *Training* folder and can be created by generating a spreadsheet using *draftresults.py* and filling out ratings, or by using the sample training files provided in the directory.
+The script parses every excel file in the directory, gathering data specified by the *variables* array in main.
+The data is sorted by position (QB, RB, etc.) into a dictionary containing inputs (draft rank, final rank, total score, etc.) and output (pick rating).

+Once the data is read in, the model is trained using the SVM feature of [Scikit-Learn](https://scikit-learn.org/stable/).
+A different model is generated for each position.

+Once the models have been trained, they are capable of evaluating a draft based on the specified variables.
+Any excel file in the *Drafts* directory will be evaluated and the corresponding new excel file will be generated in the *Fitted* directory.

-# Acknowledgements
+### Acknowledgements

 Thanks to Jack Conlin, Nick Goetz, Matt Muenchow, Hunter Zogg, Elliot Glaser, Jack Olmanson, Jack Rothstein, Ethan Edwards, Rowan Desjardins, and Anirudh Panuganty for their contributions to the training data and input to the model.
-This was a truly interactive process and this would not be what it is without their feedback and suggestions.
+This was a truly interactive process and this would not be what it is without their helpful feedback and suggestions.